easylearningscores/PastNet/README.md

-# ACM-MM-ST
+# PastNet
-The official implementation code of the paper
+The official implementation code of the paper "PastNet: Introducing Physical Inductive Biases for Spatio-temporal Video Prediction"